Sanger Confirmation for NGS

 There are times when NGS would not be the best use of a lab’s resources.
 For a biopharma, where testing and creating new large molecules is part of the R&D process, Sanger sequencing helps in sequence validation.
 Was the experiment a success?
 Did the team create the correct mutation and what was the result?
 Instead of taking the time and space in a NGS sequencer to answer these questions, an organization can increase efficiency by using Sanger for small validations and by reserving NGS sequencers for larger scale projects.

 Sanger is necessary when moving from upstream bioprocess R&D to downstream production.
 The ability to trace the sequencing analysis of new modalities as the process moves to scale is vital.
 If there is a point in the process where results are no longer correct, the ability to check all data about the process, and analyze the samples/products from one step to another is important to pinpoint and correct problems.

 When Sanger testing is done, often the amount of information (miniscule by NGS standards) is read and evaluated in a spreadsheet.
 The physical separation between the Sanger sequence information and the NGS sequence data opens the possibility for errors in the lab.

 Sanger sequencing applications which allow sequence data to be stored on the same informatics platform which also houses NGS sequence data, reduces errors caused by transcription.
-The Sanger applications in Core’s App Marketplace can be coupled with an NGS workflow on the Platform for Science.
+The Sanger applications in the Marketplace can be coupled with an NGS workflow on Thermo Fisher™ Platform for Science™ software.
 This allows the information from the Sanger Sequencing to be directly compared with NGS results, leaving the data traceable, and reportable within the informatics platform.